gmickel/CodeWhisper/README.md

 # You can also specify a model directly
 # Claude-3.5 Sonnet
 codewhisper task -m claude-3-5-sonnet-20240620

+# Use Anthropic's new experimental prompt caching
+# Limitations:
+# - Token counting and cost calculation are not yet supported
+# - Only available for Claude-3.5 Sonnet and Claude-3 Haiku
+codewhisper task --prompt-cache

 # GPT-4o
 codewhisper task -m gpt-4o-2024-08-06